Backdoor Revolution-The Definitive Guide to ADU Development

-Backdoor Revolution-The Definitive Guide to ADU Development, is the most substantial work about accessory dwelling units.
+Backdoor Revolution-The Definitive Guide to ADU Development, is the most substantial written work about accessory dwelling units to date.
 It's written for planners, ADU advocates, and homeowners who aspire to build ADUs.

 Who is the audience?
 What will readers get out of it?

 Backdoor Revolution explicitly serves two distinct audiences by design.
 ADUs are currently a rare housing form, and it was important to get both professional readers (ie. city planners, advocates) and homeowner developers on the same page.